 Before storing hickory nuts, check them over really well for signs of weevils.
 If there is a hole in the husk, that is a good indication that an insect has already gotten inside.
 Perform the sink or float test to help determine if you have a good nut or a bad one.

 Speaking of pests, keep in mind most rodents such as mice, squirrels and raccoons are very fond of nuts, and will gladly feast on your stockpile – unless you take adequate precaution measures.

 How to Crack Hickory Nuts

 Nuts from hardwood hickory nut trees are notoriously difficult to crack.
-You can use a manual nutcracker on hickory nuts like the one below, but opening them this way to get the meat out will still be both frustrating and tiring.
+You can use a manual nutcracker on hickory nuts (or any other type of nut such as black walnuts or English walnuts) like the one below, but opening them this way to get the meat out will still be both frustrating and tiring.

 The easiest (if you can call it that) way to open a hickory nut is with a hammer.

 - Place the nut on its side – or hold if carefully if the hickory nut is extremely rounded and tends to roll.